-Ultimately it all ended under the most horrible of circumstances, yet in happier times Pantera were pure metal magic.
+Ultimately Pantera ended under the most horrible of circumstances, yet in happier times they were pure metal magic.
+Dimebag Darrell and Vinnie Paul Abbott may be gone, but their legacy remains.
 We track the highs and the lows of this most brutal of bands – from their much-ignored glam period through to the hard-hitting riffage we know and love.

 9) Metal Magic (1983)